Why Don’t Women Invest? (As Much As Men)

 4. Retirement is far away, I’ll deal with it later:

 When you’re young, saving for retirement is often the last thing on your mind.
 Understandably!
-In your twenties, your main concerns are like 1. can I afford to pay for water? and 2. do I look slutty enough in this outfit?
+In your twenties, your main concerns are like 1. can I afford water? and 2. do I look slutty enough in this outfit?
 In your thirties it is like 1. how am I going to afford a house? and 2. do I look slutty enough in this outfit?

 5. I don’t know where to get information: